 principal legislated responsibilities fall to the Department of State (DoS)

-and Department of Defense (DoD).
-The Secretary of State provides continuous supervision
+The Secretary of State provides continuous supervision nbsp;

 and general direction for